Nek/wasm_synth_gui/README.md

 ### What it is?
-Cross desktop and browsers audio DSP app templae with GUI in Rust.
+Cross desktop and browsers audio DSP app template with GUI in Rust.
 It's just a setup of a project.
 I'm not the author of any libraries used.

 ### Features
 - an audio DSP library that works both in the browsers (Firefox, Chrome, Safari, probably Edge, not IE) and on the desktop (only macOS for now);